“The best stories are the ones we never finished writing — they finish writing us.”

 Language as Identity

-Writing in Telugu, Hindi, and English is a deliberate act.
+Writing in Telugu, Hindi and English is deliberate.
 The stories of India deserve their original voices — not only their translated echoes.

 04